turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 0 - Your client-side application does not function or the application does not make use of localStorage for updating information on the client.
 Developer writes code with unnecessary variables, operations, or steps which do not increase clarity.

-## Testing
+### Testing

-4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
-The test suite covers almost all aspects of the application.
+4 - Project has a running test suite.
+The test suite covers all aspects of the application.

-3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
+3 - Project has a running test suite but fails to cover some features.
 The application makes some use of feature testing.

 2 - Project has sporadic use of tests.
 The application contains numerous holes in testing and/or many features are untested.

 1 - There is little or no evidence of testing in this application.

-## Workflow
+### Workflow

 4 - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.